Libera-Chat/libera-chat.github.io/content/_posts/2023-07-28-deportalling-delay.md

-**Given the nature of the issues, we have agreed to extend the deadline to the 11th of August, 2023, providing an additional 2 weeks to address these high priority issues and improve the plumbing situation.**
+**Given the nature of the issues, we have agreed to extend the deadline to the 11th of August, 2023, providing an additional 2 weeks to address these high priority issues and improve the plumbing situation.
+New portal creation will be disabled on the 31st, with all portals being turned off on the 11th.**

 We understand that this means breaking the promise we have made to our users, and we're sorry for any users who have rushed ahead of their preferred schedule